Skip to content

 On the other hand, the female Baltimore oriole has a more subdued appearance.
 Its plumage is primarily yellowish-brown, which helps it blend in better with its surroundings.

 This difference in appearance between males and females is a common characteristic among many bird species.
-In addition to its striking appearance, the Baltimore oriole is also known for its beautiful song.
+In addition to its striking appearance, the Baltimore oriole is known for its beautiful song.
 The male bird sings a complex.

 KingdomAnimalia